blaizard/bzd/tools/bdl/docs/syntax.md

 }
 ```

-The composition will then instanciate this component by requiring a string as its `channel` argument and an optional `capacity` argument.
+The composition will then instantiate this component by requiring a string as its `channel` argument and an optional `capacity` argument.

 ```bdl
 composition {